 Ask Other RVers

 Many RV park websites don’t tell the whole truth about the park.
-To get the best idea about what a RV park is really like, head on over to Campground Reviews where you can talk to others who have had the good or not-so-good fortune to stay at a park you’re considering.
+To get the best idea about what a RV park is really like, head on over to RV LIFE Campgrounds where you can talk to others who have had the good or not-so-good fortune to stay at a park you’re considering.
 While all reviews should be taken with a grain of salt, if you notice recurring negative feedback on specific RV parks, don’t stay there.

 Change Your RV Locks